Public Giving and Outreach

 Photo Process and Concepts

 The art is meant to be quick, fast, ugly, dirty.
-A 25 dollar kodak negative scanner was employed at the lowest resolution.
-The idea of the Europe portfolio was to show an unaltered noisy, oversaturated, washed out and grainy look at the lack of human presence, and the admiration of the beauty created by humans, through a fragmented and blurry worldview.
-It shows the modern solitude hen surrounded by people.
-The images have been crystallized with an old and broken Minolta SRT 202 camera, a Canon Canonet, and lenses diffused with vaseline and pantyhose.
+A very grainy photocopier scanner was employed at the lowest resolution to scan the darkroom processed enlarged negatives.
+The idea of the Europe portfolio was to show an unaltered, noisy, over-saturated, washed out and granular look at the lack of human presence and the admiration of the beauty created by humans, through a fragmented and blurry worldview.
+It shows the modern solitude we feel when surrounded by people.
+The images have been crystallized with an old and broken Minolta SRT 202 camera, a Canon Canonet, a Minolta x-700 and lenses diffused with vaseline and pantyhose.
 Some lenses were stuck on one aperture and required very creative methods for taking a proper exposure, others showed scratches and cracks.
-No attempts to remove dust, or damage to the scan was ever attempted.
+Very few attempts to remove dust, or damage to the scan was ever attempted.
 The should be seen beautifully through an ugly and broken lens.
 The only hope of the work is to somehow retain the faded analog charm of our collective human beauty and complication.

 The idea of this portfolio was to pull and stretch the low quality images as hard as possible, where they are washed-out, noisy, unclear, grainy, and pixelated when viewed up close.
 It is meant to expresses how difficult we must stretch our personal lenses to find beauty and only at a distance relative to our experience.

 “We have to find the beauty at a distance, almost in retrospect, as a close examination shows the flawed architecture of humanity, in truth, as subjectively beautiful in its rawness and grit.”